Updated: January 19, 2023

-Showrooming is a recent retail phenomenon.
-And one that has brick and mortar retailers scrambling for a remedy.
 Showrooming came about with the emergence of more ubiquitous smartphone use and eCommerce giants.
-This allows consumers to shop for products in person, but compare prices online.
+These developments allow consumers to shop for products in person, while comparing prices online.
 Most often, they will purchase the cheapest offer, even if it’s not from the retail store at which they were shopping.

 The dreaded “no thanks, I’m just looking” response from a shopper doesn’t have to be so bad, however.
 It’s important for retailers to find ways to improve sales without trying to completely eliminate showrooming.
-After all, some version of showrooming is here to stay.
-Amazon, WalMart, and other big box chains, aren’t going anywhere.
+After all, some showrooming shoppers are here to stay.
+Amazon, Walmart, and other big box chains aren’t going anywhere.
 Neither are smartphones.
 So what are some ways to prevent showrooming at your store?
-Consider these tactics that can keep customers in your store and boost your sales immediately.
+Consider these tactics that can keep customers in your store and boost your sales immediately:

 It’s important to approach your training from an educational perspective.
-You don’t want to be creating a team of salespeople.
+You don’t want to just be creating a team of salespeople.
 Instead, think about training experts.
 Remember that personal interactions and direct customer service are the biggest advantages of brick and mortar stores over eCommerce.
 Moreover, creating a memorable experience for a customer is much more valuable than upselling an item, or trying to push a few extra purchases.
-Excellent customer service can create lifelong loyalty and plenty of recommendations.
+Excellent customer service has proven to be key to success, and can create lifelong loyalty and plenty of recommendations.

-With great product and brand education, you’re showing your customers that you are selling the product to improve their lives, not simply trying to make a profit.
+With great product and brand education, you’re showing your customers that you are selling items that improve their lives, not simply trying to make a profit.
 In turn, people in your store will be much more confident making a purchase immediately rather than shop around for the cheapest option available online.

 Long lines and confusing checkouts are a great way to lose sales.
 Your customers will quickly find a more convenient option online.
 One of the major forces behind soaring eCommerce sales is the convenience of the experience.
 A brick and mortar store will never allow you to shop from your bed or toilet, but there are steps you can take to make it fast and easy.

-Start by organizing your checkout lanes and adding additional point of sale terminals if lines are getting backed up.
+Start by organizing your checkout lanes and adding additional point of sale terminals to streamline and speed up the process significantly.
 Mobile POS systems (mPOS) on tablets are a great solution.
 These allow you to quickly add a checkout lane, or even ring up a sale anywhere on the sales floor.

 One great way to set your branding apart from online retailers is through your packaging.
 A regular brown Amazon package is never exciting.
 Find a design that makes sense for your store, especially during the holiday season when it also adds a level of convenience to the experience.

-All of this taken together is another great way to reduce showrooming and keep customers uninterested in strict price comparison.
+All of this taken together is another great way to prevent showrooming and keep customers uninterested in strict price comparison.

 Many retailers are focusing on ways to combine the digital and analog shopping experience.
 You’ve probably noticed a lot more technology present in many physical retail locations.
 This can be used in myriad ways: